-When the library closes for a $2 million exterior upgrade sometime this fall (officials have not yet specified a date), the second phase of the renovation will include $700,000 for an interim facility at J.C.
+When the library closes for a $2 million exterior upgrade Sept.
+22, the second phase of the renovation will include $700,000 for an interim facility at J.C.
 Nalle Elementary School on 50th Street SE, a few blocks from the library.
 This final phase is set to last three months, but DCPL has said interim services will be provided until the project’s completion, even if work takes longer.

 Francel Trotter Bellinger said she and her fellow litigants decided to file the lawsuit because DCPL was ignoring the community.

 “It got to the point where DCPL would not talk to us, they would not call us, they wouldn’t return emails, they wouldn’t return phone calls, they would not communicate with the community at all about what was going on,” Trotter Bellinger said.

 Trotter Bellinger and Anyan say it has been an uphill battle to get DC officials to listen to the Capitol View and Marshall Heights community from the beginning.